arosenkranz/scenarios/ui-component-docs/step3.md

 Let's take a quick knowledge check:

->>Question: True or False: We can add PropTypes to any React component.<< (*)  True
+>>Question: True or False: We can add PropTypes to any React component and not just ones built with styled-components.<< (*)  True
 ( )  False